BenjaminKyamanywa/playground/ground_notes/react_notes.md

     - It helps with our data flow to flow in one direction from parent components to children, which helps reduce complexity of our apps and makes debugging easier.
 4. React focuses on the UI, the rest is up to you
     - React focuses on the UI (components and the VirtualDOM) and as such it only works with the view gives us the flexibility to easily work with othe libraries.

+## The Job of a React Developer

+On the path of becoming a great react developer we need to focus on improving with the below principles:

+1. Decide on components
+    - Decide what is component.
+    - How much do we want to break down a component.
+    - How do we build re-usable components.
+    - How do we break down an app into different components.
+2. Decide the state and where it leaves
+    - Place state in the appropriate component/s.
+3. What changes when state changes
+    - Decide what part of the virtualDOM changes when state changes.

+## React Basics